HOW TO GO FROM GIVING IT AWAY TO SELLING

 Before my morning coffee, the universe has provided me with at least three amazing ideas.
-When I talk to my clients I know - without a blink of my eye what they need to do to help them ease into a new reality.
+When I talk to my clients I know - without a blink of my eye what they need to do to make more money, create a bigger impact or get more clients.

 No, I'm not bragging.
 I'm describing my Zone of Genius.
 You have a Zone of Genius too!